Howard L. Morgan: Venture capital

 He has been involved in more than three dozen startups and was a lead investor in the formation of Bill Gross’s Idealab, a Pasadena based incubator for internet companies.
 Idealab also founded Internet Brands which operates many media and e-commerce websites.
 Howard Morgan served as a board member on Internet Brands until the media company was acquired in December 2010 by Hellman & Friedman for a reported $640 million.

 In 2004 Morgan partnered with Josh Kopelman to form the venture capital firm, First Round Capital, later adding Chris Fralic and Rob Hayes as partners.
 The group specialized in providing seed-stage funds to technology companies.
 The Philadelphia-based firm is reported to provide seed-stage investments that have ranged between $250,000 to $500,000.
 In addition, the company has backed companies including Uber, Roblox, Upstart, Planet.com, Climate Corp, Augury Technologies, Outright, LinkedIn, SkillSlate and several hundred other firms.
 He is also an investor and advisor to over a dozen diverse venture funds, including 645 Ventures, Moxxie Ventures and others.

 In 2017, after retiring from First Round Capital, Morgan joined B Cap Group as chairman, where he oversees the firm's investment, product strategy, partnership and development efforts.
 In 2022, B Capital raised $250 million to form the Ascent Fund for investment in early stage startups.

-Morgan was ranked #12 in the 2011's Top 30 Most Respected Venture Capitalist.
+Morgan was ranked No. 12 in the 2011's Top 30 Most Respected Venture Capitalist and in 2025 he was inducted into the National Venture Capital Association's Venture Vanguard class.